skewb1k/upfile/README.md

 UpFile operates on a simple but powerful principles:

 - Each file identifies by unique `filename`.
-- Each filename has associated with its `upstream` version, which acts as the source of truth.
+- Each filename is associated with an `upstream` version that acts as the source of truth.
 - You can add multiple instances of the same file across your projects.
 These are called `entries`.
 - Entry can be `pushed` to the upstream and be `pulled` from it.